By Helen Godfrey, MA, NCC, BCC, LPC

 Sometimes we find ourselves in a position where we are are avoiding work, or procrastinating, or, perhaps, not volunteering for projects.
 If this is the case, take time to self-reflect:

-If it is the last, have an honest conversation with your direct supervisor.
+If you do need more education and/or training, have an honest conversation with your direct supervisor.
 Research some places that offer relevant continuing education.
 Most supervisors want you to succeed.
 It’s not easy to admit that you don’t know how to do something.
 It is very vulnerable, but you will see that addressing this issue also will cover some of the other items on this list, such as effort, attitude, passion, being coachable, doing extra, and being prepared.
 Nice, right?

 3. Effort